microsoft/snmalloc/docs/security/FreelistProtection.md

 ![Double free protection example](./data/doublefreeprotection.gif)

-This is a weak protection as it is lazy, only when the object is reused will snmalloc raise an error, so a `malloc` can fail due to double free, but we are only aiming to make exploits harder; this is not a bug finding tool.
+This is a weak protection as it is lazy, in that only when the object is reused will snmalloc raise an error, so a `malloc` can fail due to double free, but we are only aiming to make exploits harder; this is not a bug finding tool.

 ## Where do we use this?

-Everywhere, we link disused objects, so (1) per slab free queue and (2) free queues for returning allocations to other threads.
+Everywhere we link disused objects, so (1) per-slab free queues and (2) per-allocator message queues for returning freed allocations to other threads.
 Originally, snmalloc used queues for returning memory to other threads.
 We had to refactor the per slab free lists to be queues rather than stacks, but that is fairly straightforward.
 The code for the free lists can be found here: